Skip to Content

 • Margaret River - Self Drive

-Day 3: Margaret River.
+Day 2: Margaret River.
 Enjoy a day of leisure in the Margaret River.
 Originally a chilled-out surfie town, this region has evolved into the ultimate smorgasbord of good food, fine wine and spectacular scenery.
 There's a fine supply of world-class wineries, boutique breweries, and restaurants overlooking sweeping vineyards and surf breaks.
 The wine is top-notch - the region produces less than one per cent of Australian wine but over 15 per cent of the country's premium wine.
-And with 60 plus wineries to choose from, you won't be stuck for choice.

 • Dunsborough or August Whale Watching - Shared Tour

-Day 4: Margaret River Whale Watching.
-After boarding your luxurious and spacious vessel mid-morning or mid-afternoon, your passionate and expert crew will commence an exciting and informative presentation, delving into the biology and ecology of the great whales that are migrating through the area, as well as information about the other marine and birdlife that visitors are likely to encounter.
+Day 3: Margaret River Whale Watching.
+Board the luxurious and spacious vessel mid-morning or mid-afternoon.
+The passionate and knowledgeable crew will commence an engaging presentation outlining the biology and ecology of the great whales migrating through the region, along with insights into the marine and birdlife commonly encountered.

-From mid-May to mid-August, the picturesque seaside town of Augusta is one of the best locations in Australia to view Humpback Whales as they make their epic migration north, filling the beautiful Flinders Bay area.
+From mid-May to mid-August, the picturesque seaside town of Augusta offers one of Australia's premier locations for viewing Humpback Whales as they undertake their epic northbound migration, often filling the sheltered waters of Flinders Bay.

-• Port Lincoln & Coffin Bay - Private Tour
+• Port Lincoln & Coffin Bay - Shared Tours

 • Tasmanian Gourmet Sampler - Private Tour